jupytercalpoly/jupyterlab-code-snippets/docs/user/features.rst

 ---------------------

 On the left side bar of the JupyterLab, you can click the snippet icon (</>) to open/close the code snippet explorer that contains all the saved snippets as below.
-You can scroll/resize code snippet explorer, order the snippets with drag and drop, and manage and search the snippets efficiently.
+You can scroll/resize code snippet explorer, order the snippets with drag and drop, and manage and search the snippets.

 .. image:: ../../Design/CodeSnippetExtensionPanel.png
     :align: center